 Then we came to the third course.
-Bryan had asked if we had any food allergies.
-We told him we had no food allergies.
-Well, neither of us can eat scallops but other than that we have no food allergies.
+Bryan had asked if I had any food allergies.
+I can not eat scallops.
 Unfortunately the centerpiece of the third course was, wouldn’t you know it, a roasted scallop.
-We told Bryan that we were aware of the fixed menu when we made the reservation and we really didn’t want to impose on the kitchen for any special treatment.
-He told us not to worry about it.
+I told Bryan that I was aware of the fixed menu when I made the reservation and I really didn’t want to impose on the kitchen for any special treatment.
+He told me not to worry about it.

-A few minutes later he was back to set before each of us a roasted piece of Atlantic cod served with slices of Asian pear and crisped leaves of Brussels sprouts, the whole seasoned by a bit of thyme.
+A few minutes later he was back to set before me a roasted piece of Atlantic cod served with slices of Asian pear and crisped leaves of Brussels sprouts, the whole seasoned by a bit of thyme.
 Christmas was getting merrier.

-Brussels sprouts are one of our favorite vegetables but neither of us had ever tried the crisped individual leaves.
+Brussels sprouts are one of my favorite vegetables but I had never tried the crisped individual leaves.
 They were excellent.
-That wonderful Brussels sprouts flavor that we love was there in more than hints and the crispiness of the leaves played well with the tenderness of the fish.
+That wonderful Brussels sprouts flavor that I love was there in more than hints and the crispiness of the leaves played well with the tenderness of the fish.

-As though he knew we were approaching sensory overload with the wonderful succession of dishes he had been bringing us, Bryan gave us a short break with a cheese course.
-He brought us four cheeses, a Brie, a Camembert-type cheese, an unpasteurized version and a goat’s milk gouda.
+As though he knew I was approaching sensory overload with the wonderful succession of dishes he had been bringing, Bryan gave me a short break with a cheese course.
+He brought four cheeses, a Brie, a Camembert-type cheese, an unpasteurized version and a goat’s milk gouda.
 The unpasteurized cheese was my favorite because the flavor continued to bloom and increase in intensity in your mouth for some time after it had been ingested.

 Dessert was as celestial as the earlier courses.
 A chestnut cake accompanied by brown butter ice cream, with a bit of cassis jam and a chocolate caramel sauce drizzled over the whole.
 The dish was impishly decorated with a twirl of dried cassis jam, making the dessert not only delicious but fun.
 I was reminded of David Suchet, portraying Agatha Christie’s immortal Hercule Poirot, smiling daintily as he sipped a tiny glass of cassis, his favorite black currant liqueur.
-My wife and I were smiling, too, as we enjoyed the Manresa treatment of the sweet cassis influenced dessert .
+I was smiling, too, as I enjoyed the Manresa treatment of the sweet cassis influenced dessert .

 But we weren’t done yet.
 Five courses at Manresa never means only five courses.
-We’d already had six courses when you include the cheese plate.
-Now Bryan brought us a small plate of mignardises, small tidbits of sweetness, in this case chocolate.
+I’d already had six courses when you include the cheese plate.
+Now Bryan brought a small plate of mignardises, small tidbits of sweetness, in this case chocolate.

-We stopped for a moment to wish the best of the season to Bobi Adle.
-He asked if we’d like to visit the kitchen and, of course, we leaped at the opportunity.
+I stopped for a moment to wish the best of the season to Bobi Adle.
+He asked if I’d like to visit the kitchen and, of course, I leaped at the opportunity.
 I have visited kitchens in other restaurants and have found them usually to be exercises in chaos.
 Not so at Manresa.
 Chef Largey was overseeing one of the calmest, best organized kitchens I have ever seen, a fine example of restaurant management.

-And as if all that we had eaten and all that we had experienced wasn’t enough, as we left the restaurant the hostess held out to us a bowl of the wonderful soft butterscotch candies that we remembered from the year before.
-I dropped a couple into my pocket; my wife put three in her purse.
-All five were gone before we went to bed that night.
+And as if all that I had eaten and all that Ihad experienced wasn’t enough, as I eft the restaurant the hostess held out a bowl of wonderful soft butterscotch candies.